bluem-development/bluem-php/README.md

 ```

 ### Testing identity return statuses
-When using specific entranceCodes for iDIN starting with a given prefix you  will always get to a test status page of the bank where you can choose which status you want to receive back.
+When using specific entranceCodes for iDIN starting with a given prefix you will always get to a test status page of the bank where you can choose the status you want to receive back.
 You can easily utilize this feature by altering your request object.

 **Please note that this only works in the TEST environment.**